Gamerelk/MasterCraft/README.md

 # MasterCraft

-This Program Helps Create Complex Features In A Simple To Read Program
+This Program Helps Create Complex Features In A Simple To Read Program.
+This Program Is Meant For Minecraft Bedrock Edition, Not For Minecraft Java Edition.

 # Version 1
 Added Recipe Generators For The Following Crafting Stations: